• Skip to primary navigation

 • In a large bowl, either using a hand mixer or a standing mixer, beat the sugar and eggs for about 5 minutes.

-• Add the melted butter and vanilla extract and beat for another 1-2 minutes.
+• Add the melted butter and vanilla extract to the bowl and beat for another 1-2 minutes.

 • Stir in the flour, cocoa powder and salt to the wet ingredients.
 Do not over mix, a few streaks of flour remaining are fine.